Emergency calls (000)

 The NRS respects every caller’s privacy and treats all calls with confidentiality.
 However, calls to emergency services may be recorded to assist emergency service operators and provide a record of the emergency situation.

 Calls to Triple Zero (000) can be requested by users of the NRS through any call option, bearing in mind that connection issues can affect the reliability of all types of calls, including calls to emergency services.
-The designated TTY emergency call number (106) is still available to TTY users.
+The designated TTY emergency call number (106) is available to TTY users.

 For a detailed step-by-step explanation about how to make emergency calls using different NRS call options, read the instruction sheets: